Edit the source state of targets, which must be files or symlinks. If no targets are given then the working tree of the source directory is opened.

 Invoke the editor with a hard link to the source file with a name matching the target filename.
 This can help the editor determine the type of the file correctly.
 This is the default.

-Automatically apply changes when files are saved.
+Automatically apply changes when files are saved, with the following limitations:

-- Only works when
+- Only available when

 chezmoi editis invoked with arguments (i.e. argument-free